How to Give Up Coffee Without Caffeine Withdrawal Headaches

-Step 9: Eat as healthy as you can for today and the next few days of giving up coffee and caffeine withdrawal.
+Step 9: Eat as healthy as you can for today and the next few days of caffeine withdrawal.

 The Slow Reduction Method of Replacing Coffee

-This slow reduction method can really help minimize caffeine withdrawal symptoms while you replace coffee.
-It also accustomizes you to the taste of whichever teeccino flavor you’re using while maintaining the same drinking ritual.
+This slow reduction method can really help minimize withdrawal symptoms like headaches.
+It also customizes you to the taste of whichever teeccino flavor you’re using while maintaining the same drinking ritual.

 The day you reach your no caffeine cup with this method is a good day to celebrate by throwing out or giving away the last of the coffee in your house.

-Next is a look at another big source of caffeine in many people’s diets and an even more destructive one in terms of their health and wellbeing — caffeinated sodas like cola and how it damages your digestive system.
+Next is a look at another big source of caffeine in many people’s diets, and an even more destructive one in terms of their wellness and wellbeing — caffeinated and acidic sodas and how they damage your digestive system.